 6 Targets

-A target is a high-level steps of the computational pipeline, and it a piece of work that you define with your custom functions.
+A target is a high-level step of the computational pipeline, and a piece of work that you define with your custom functions.
 A target runs some R code and saves the returned R object to storage, usually a single file inside _targets/objects/.

 6.1 Target names